WangYH1740/LRD-YOLO/README.md

 # Use the model
 results = model.train(data="dataset/leaf.yaml", epochs=100, batch=16)  # train the model
+# Replace the path in leaf.yaml with your own paths
 ```

 Refer to the YOLOv8 GitHub repository for more details about epochs, batch size, and other arguments used during the training process.
 Check the `runs/detect/` directory for the training results.